schalkje/d3_research/dashboard/documentation/auto-zoom-behavior.md

 - **R2.
 Recompute baseline fit after content changes**: After any change that affects content bounds (collapse/expand, status cascade, node additions/removals, resize), recompute `fitK`/`fitTransform` from current content bounds so the minimap scale indicator and Zoom Reset reflect the new baseline.
 The scale indicator shows `percent = (transform.k / fitK) * 100` and Zoom Reset returns to 100%.
 - **R3.
 Minimap stays in lockstep**: Any change to main transform or content bounds must schedule a minimap update: refresh content, update viewBox/masks, update eye viewport, update scale indicator, and re-position cockpit.
 - **R4.
 Avoid recursive updates**: Sync flags prevent main↔minimap feedback loops; minimap uses debounced viewport updates.
 - **R5.
 Do not auto-change user zoom intent**: Never change `k` due to a collapse/expand unless the user explicitly invoked a zoom action (Zoom In/Out/Reset/Zoom to Node/Bounding Box).
- - **R5.
-Do not auto-change user zoom intent**: Never change `k` due to a collapse/expand unless the user explicitly invoked a zoom action (Zoom In/Out/Reset/Zoom to Node/Bounding Box).
 Exception: if the user is currently at 100% (i.e., `approximatelyEqual(k, oldFitK)`), snap to the new baseline (`k := newFitK`) so the user remains at 100% after the baseline shifts.
 Epsilon for equality checks
 - Use a small epsilon when comparing `k` to `fitK` to account for float/animation noise, e.g., `approximatelyEqual(a,b) := |a-b| <= max(1e-6, 0.005 * b)` (≈0.5%).
 - **R6.
 Fit-to-target actions animate via zoom behavior**: Actions that intentionally change zoom (zoom reset, zoom to node, zoom to bbox) must call the zoom behavior so the main and minimap remain synchronized.